We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - Square, as the alternative offers a great smartphone or iPad setup, but has a wider variation of hardware options, in case your businesses’ needs evolve over time

-Is Free POS Software Really Free?
+Is Free POS Software Completely Free?

-However, while POS software can be free, most businesses will have to invest in extra hardware devices, which can bump up the price of the system overall.
+In short, not really.
+Most businesses will have to invest in extra hardware devices, which can bump up the price of the system overall.
 For example, businesses will need a pre-existing tablet or smartphone to download the app, which can cost anywhere from $99 to $799 new.
-Then you have to factor in the cost of additional hardware like touch-screen card readers ($30-299), cash drawers ($50-200), or barcode scanners ($30-70)

 Other free POS systems include those offered by companies as a no-strings-attached loss leader to boost their brand name and encourage sales of POS hardware or add-ons, as well as open-source POS software, which is created and maintained by online volunteers but is often clunkier and may be outdated.

-Weighing It Up: Are Free POS Systems Worth It?
+Are Free POS Systems Worth It?

-Free POS software might seem like an easy way to reduce your overheads.
+Free POS software might seem like an easy way to reduce your overhead.
 But be warned, not all of them are as “free” as they claim to be, and others simply don’t have the features you’ll need to run your business.

 Free POS Systems: The Pros